This article is about

 Good Manufacturing Practices (GMP)

 To ensure the safety and quality of dietary supplements, manufacturers are encouraged to follow Good Manufacturing Practices (GMP).
+These standards help guarantee product consistency and purity, particularly when producing supplements derived from raw botanical materials.

 Quality control is critical in the supplement industry, as poor-quality products can compromise both efficacy and safety.